bjellesma/Notes/books/future-of-fusion.md

 * The main arguement is that we can't necessarily wait on fusion and should pursue both at the same time
   * The US relies less on nuclear technology than other contries such as France because the US has more fears of using nuclear technology and storing waste
 * https://www.youtube.com/watch?v=vPS-epGPJmg

+## The Past: Fusion Breakthroughs

+* In 1993, Princeton becomes the first to produce significant fusion power of 10MW
+* In 1986, the first High Temperature superconducting magnet was discovered.
+Though one benefit is that this permits operation above 30 degrees Kelvin, another significant benefit is that some magnets can sustain fields of 100 Tesla.
+ * Rare Earth Barium Copper Oxide (Rebco) coils have been used to generate fields of 30 tesla
+ * another benefit is that the material for HTS can be designed with joints, enabling "plug and play" like behavior
+ *